junxit/us-congress-bills-112/metadata.md

 - 2011-02-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 12.
 - 2011-02-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S924; text as passed Senate: CR S924)
 - 2011-02-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S924; text as passed Senate: CR S924)
+- 2011-02-18 — Message on Senate action sent to the House.
+- 2011-02-18 — Received in the House.
+- 2011-02-18 — Referred to the House Committee on Education and the Workforce.